Great Warley

-Great Warley is a village in the Warley ward of Brentwood borough in Essex, England.
-It is situated to the far south west of the county and near to the Greater London boundary and the M25 motorway.
+Great Warley (also known as Warley Abbess, Warley Magna, Warley Wallet or West Warley) is a village and former parish located 2.3 miles (3.7 km) south of Brentwood, Essex and 5.9 miles (9.5 km) north west of Romford.
+It is situated to the far south west of the county, on the B186 near to the Greater London boundary and the M25 motorway.